Flaque/boop/README.md

 echo My a e s t h e t i c is emoji punk
 ```

-Pipes are also a thing in Beep and they work like they do in Unix.
+Pipes are also a thing in Boop and they work like they do in Unix.

 ```
-ls | grep *.beep | echo
+ls | grep *.boop | echo
 ```

 ## stdout in Beep